zangue/yoda-player/README.md

 Furthermore, the library currently relies on [DOMParser](https://html.spec.whatwg.org/multipage/dynamic-markup-insertion.html#dom-parsing-and-serialization) and [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document#specifications) to parse XML.

+Design
+---
+An overview of of the player archicture and it's main component can be found [here.](/docs/DESIGN.md)

 Disclaimer
 ----
 This is an experimental project.
 Please, **DO NOT** use in any production environment!
 If you're looking for an open-source, production ready media player I recommend you consider following projects instead: